 However, these oscillations/waves are just occasionally observed in small regions of the corona, and thus their potential for magnetic field measurements is limited.

-CoMP is a coronagraph with a 20-cm aperture.
+CoMP is a coronagraph with a 20-cm (8-in) aperture.
 It can observe the solar corona using the Fe XIII 1074.7 nm and 1079.8 nm infrared spectral lines.
 The Doppler image sequence obtained from CoMP observations often reveal the prevalence of propagating periodic disturbances, indicating the ubiquitous presence of transverse plasma waves in the corona.

 The team applied the magneto-seismology method to these pervasive waves.
 They extended the previously developed wave-tracking technique to the whole field of view, and obtained the distribution of the wave propagation speed in the global corona.